On the diversity of strongly-interacting Type IIn supernovae: Mass-loss rate and mass of the CSM

 For the four SNe in our sample, the high luminosity, slow decline and narrow emission lines in the spectra are all indicative of CSM/ejecta interaction as source of the luminosity.
 In fact, their luminosity is at all phases $1-2$ orders of magnitude brighter than typical CC SNe.
 In turn, if the luminosity is attributed to radioactive material, it would require a $^{56}$Ni mass of the order of $1\;\rm{M_{\odot}}$ or more.

 In the contest of CSM/ejecta interaction, it is possible to have an estimate of the mass-loss following the approach of \cite{ishii_Lint_2024}, in particular their Eq.~15, which is derived in \cite{kokubo_kiss15s_2019}.
-The formula is: { } where $L_{tot}$ is the total bolometric luminosity, $v_{sh}$ is the shock velocity, $\epsilon$ is the radiation conversion efficiency, which is assumed to be 0.3 as in \citet{kokubo_kiss15s_2019}, and $v_w$ is the wind velocity of the CSM.
+The formula is:

+where $L_{tot}$ is the total bolometric luminosity, $v_{sh}$ is the shock velocity, $\epsilon$ is the radiation conversion efficiency, which is assumed to be 0.3 as in \citet{kokubo_kiss15s_2019}, and $v_w$ is the wind velocity of the CSM.
 The wind velocity of SN~2022qml is inferred from the position of the narrow H$\alpha$ P-Cygni absorption in the high-resolution spectrum at +~51$\,\rm{days}$, which gives $\mathrm{100\;km\,s^{-1}}$.
 For the other SNe the resolution is too poor to properly identify this feature but an upper limit is measured from the FWHM of the narrow line, which is reported in Table~\ref{tab:par_mis}.
 Upper limits are consistent with the value adopted as reference by \citet{ishii_Lint_2024}, that is $\mathrm{\leq 47.2\,km\,s^{-1}}$.
 We remind that LBVs have been proposed as progenitors of strongly-interacting SNe~IIn.
 On the one hand, LBVs have faster winds, of the order of $\mathrm{200 \,km\,s^{-1}}$ \citep{humphreys_lbv_1988} and on the other hand they are known to emit a huge amount of mass through short eruptive episodes (e.g., Eta Carinae has a calculated mass-loss rate of $0.075\;\rm{M_{\odot}\, yr^{-1}}$ \citealt{andriesse_etacar_1979}).
 For the sake of the calculation, we assumed $v_w=\mathrm{100\;km\,s^{-1}}$ for all SNe, while the shock velocity $v_{sh}$ comes from the estimates in Sect.~\ref{subsec:multifit}.